 • Fit push-on caps to the PRVs

 • Pump up and check for leaks.
-Maybe retighten some valves with tool
+Maybe retighten some valves with the tool

-One valve was extremely hard to undo.
-I wondered if it had mistakenly been glued in or that the plastic valve removal tool would snap.
+One stock push-push valve was extremely hard to undo.
+I wondered if it had been glued in or that the plastic valve removal tool would snap (you can buy a metal one for loads more).
 When the other side undid with less effort I knew it had to be possible.

-I did all the valves up as hard as possible with tool and hand, and in a year or three have has no problems.
+I did all the valves up as hard as possible with tool and hand, and in four more years had no problems.
 On a hot day in the sun I can hear the high-pressure side PRVs hissing away.
 The gallery below shows the job in chronological order.